 Christians have always had difficulty trying to define the type of relationship we mere humans have with God.
-In the Old Testament he seems so great and awesome and we so puny.
-The Bible tells us, that through Jesus we have entered into a new relationship with him.
-Yet how do we describe it?
+In the Old Testament God seems so great and awesome and we so puny.
+The Bible tells us, that through Jesus we have entered into a new relationship with our Creator, yet how do we describe it?
 Words like "adoption", "sonship", are the ones commonly used, but probably the most descriptive of terms is "mystical union".
-This is a mysterious term used by theologians to describe a mysterious reality.
-And what is that reality?
-In Christ we are intimate friends with God.
+This is a mysterious term used by theologians to describe a mysterious reality, namely, that in Christ we become friends with God.

 It is quite possible that "fellowship" with God lies behind the purpose of our creation.
 Not because God was lonely and needed friends, but because he is a self-giving person who wants others to share his being.
-So he created us and gathered us to himself to share in the wonder of his person - the capacity to develop interpersonal relationships.
-So our new life with Christ is all about friendship with Christ - friendship with God forever.
+He created us and gathered us to himself to share in the wonder of his person - the capacity to develop interpersonal relationships.
+So, our new life with Christ is all about friendship with Christ - friendship with God forever.

 When we are "born again" our old life dies with Christ on the cross and a new resurrected life is created in us.
 The old life is the life enslaved to sin and awaiting the judgement of God.
-The new life is the life possessed by the Spirit and experiencing the blessing of God.
+The new life is the life possessed by the Spirit, a life which experiences the blessing of God.
 The Bible describes this as being "united" or "identified" with Jesus in his death and resurrection.

-This union we have with Christ in the heavenlies is made real for us by the Holy Spirit while we live on this earth, John.14:15-18, Rom.8:1-27.
+This union we have with Christ in the heavenlies is made real for us by the Holy Spirit while we live on this earth, Jn.14:15-18, Rom.8:1-27.

 The Bible describes this union in the following ways: